cmabdullah/Documentation/Documentation/Redis.md

 #### Way of set and get hash value
 #### Hashes are map with string fields and string values hence there perfect datatype for representation of objects. redis hash can store upto 4b ilion field value paires

-> HDEL key field [field ...]
-Delete one or more hash fields
+1. HDEL key field [field ...], Delete one or more hash fields

-> HEXISTS key field
-Determine if a hash field exists
+2. HEXISTS key field, Determine if a hash field exists

-> HGET key field
-Get the value of a hash field
+3. HGET key field, Get the value of a hash field

-> HGETALL key
-Get all the fields and values in a hash
+4. HGETALL key, Get all the fields and values in a hash

-> HINCRBY key field increment
-Increment the integer value of a hash field by the given number
+5. HINCRBY key field increment, Increment the integer value of a hash field by the given number

-> HINCRBYFLOAT key field increment
-Increment the float value of a hash field by the given amount
+6. HINCRBYFLOAT key field increment, Increment the float value of a hash field by the given amount

-> HKEYS key
-Get all the fields in a hash
+7. HKEYS key, Get all the fields in a hash

-> HLEN key
-Get the number of fields in a hash
+8. HLEN key, Get the number of fields in a hash

-> HMGET key field [field ...]
-Get the values of all the given hash fields
+9. HMGET key field [field ...], Get the values of all the given hash fields

-> HMSET key field value [field value ...]
-Set multiple hash fields to multiple values
+10. HMSET key field value [field value ...], Set multiple hash fields to multiple values

-> HSET key field value
-Set the string value of a hash field
+11. HSET key field value, Set the string value of a hash field

-> HSETNX key field value
-Set the value of a hash field, only if the field does not exist
+12. HSETNX key field value, Set the value of a hash field, only if the field does not exist

-> HSTRLEN key field
-Get the length of the value of a hash field
+13. HSTRLEN key field, Get the length of the value of a hash field

-> HVALS key
-Get all the values in a hash
+14. HVALS key,Get all the values in a hash

-> HSCAN key cursor [MATCH pattern] [COUNT count] Incrementally iterate hash fields and associated values
+15. HSCAN key cursor [MATCH pattern] [COUNT count], Incrementally iterate hash fields and associated values